Vaten0x/FPGA-Bionic-Robot-Arm/README.md

 - **DE1-SoC FPGA Development Board**: Acts as the main controller, generating PWM signals in Verilog for each servo motor based on microcoded instruction decoding.
 - **5V 30A 150W Power Supply**: Provides regulated power directly to all five servo motors to prevent brownouts and overheating during high torque loads.
 - **HK-15298 Servo Motors**: Five servo motors drive the fingers of the robotic hand.
 (An additional wrist motor is included in hardware but unused in this prototype.)
-- **Custom 3D-Printed Hand & Mechanical Claw**: Designed based on the InMoov open-source hand project.
+- **3D-Printed Robotic Hand**: Designed based on the InMoov open-source hand project.
 - **PCA9685 Driver (Optional)**: Previously used with Raspberry Pi for testing, now bypassed in final FPGA-controlled version.

 ## Circuit Diagram (with Raspberry Pi testing)